aivarsk/aivarsk.github.io/_posts/2025-04-10-ledgers-are-simple-stop-spreading-fud.md

 3. You are done and all you have to do is to commit the successful transaction as soon as possible because locks on both accounts were taken on step #2 and you release them by doing a commit to enable as many concurrent updates as possible.
 Do not write log messages or PDF statements before committing the transaction, every milliseconds counts there.
 After the commit - pop a champagne and go crazy.

-All of that is a piece of cake with Django:
+All of that is a piece of cake with Django doing 200+ per second from a single thread:

 ```python
 def transfer(debit: Account, credit: Account, amount: int):